Milliman-PRM/publications/Condition_Recommender/Recommending_Conditions.md

 ![Recommendation Accuracy](eval_facet.png "Recommendation Accuracy")

-The left side focuses on chronic conditions, as these conditions are more likely to go uncoded if they are not the primary reason that a patient seeks care.
+The left side focuses on chronic conditions, which are more likely to go uncoded if they are not the primary reason that a patient seeks care.
 The right side focuses on non-chronic conditions.
 Because of the higher intensity level required in care, non-chronic conditions are more likely to be coded at the time the illnesses arise.
 For both the chronic and non-chronic conditions, the matrix factorization model consistently outperforms the popularity model.

 ## Case Study